u-boot/u-boot/doc/board/sipeed/maix.rst

 pins, including 40 GPIOs; AES, FFT, and SHA256 accelerators; a DMA controller;
 and I2C, I2S, and SPI controllers.
 Maix peripherals vary, but include spi flash;
 on-board usb-serial bridges; ports for cameras, displays, and sd cards; and ESP32 chips.

-Currently, only the Sipeed Maix Bit V2.0 (bitm) is supported, but the boards are fairly similar.
+Currently, only the Sipeed MAIX BiT V2.0 (bitm) and Sipeed MAIXDUINO are supported, but the boards are fairly similar.

 Documentation for Maix boards is available from `Sipeed's website <http://dl.sipeed.com/MAIX/HDK/>`_.